ErikHartman/erikhartman.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computational methods to understand biology.
+subtitle: Trying to get good at ~science~

 profile:
   align: left